cargicar/RL_from_andy_jones/Home.md

  * 0👍 [Deep RL Bootcamp 2017](https://sites.google.com/view/deep-rl-bootcamp/lectures)
  * 1👍 [Deep RL Course by Thomas Simonnini](https://simoninithomas.github.io/deep-rl-course/)

-### External Resources
-The libraries, tools, environments and implementations below have been mentioned or endorsed by members of our Discord channel.
 #### Reference Implementations
  * 0👍 [Denny Britz's RL implementations](https://github.com/dennybritz/reinforcement-learning) of foundational RL algorithms.

 ### Homegrown Resources
-The libraries, tools, environments and implementations below are written by people from our Discord.
+These resources have been *written* by people on our Discord.
 The advantage of these resources is that you can ask the author questions about them!

 * [RL Lib](https://github.com/DarylRodrigo/rl_lib)
 * [BootlegAlphaZero](https://github.com/instance01/BootlegAlphaZero/)